pnp/cli-microsoft365/docs/docs/cmd/teams/app/app-update.md

 ## Options

 `-i, --id [id]`
 : ID of the app to update.
-Specify either id or name but not both
+Specify either id or name, but not both

 `-n, --name [name]`
 : The display name of the app to update.
-Specify either id or name but not both
+Specify either id or name, but not both

 `-p, --filePath <filePath>`
 : Absolute or relative path to the Teams manifest zip file to update in the app catalog